 It is something that we have always been warned against by our teachers in high school and by authorities in general.
 However, the number of offences committed every year is still rising.

-Despite the buzz the increased number of DUI offences is alarming.
-Contrary to common misconceptions, a DUI offence can change the way different applications, including applications for college, and how a rental property or purchase, are perceived.
+Despite the buzz, the increased number of DUI offences is alarming.
+Contrary to common misconceptions, a DUI offence can change the way different applications, including college applications, and how a rental property or purchase, are perceived.